 * * *

 The generators in the room began to hum.
 Sparks of electricity danced across the metal rods suspended above several devices throughout the room.
 Lights and buttons lit up—some blinking—on the machine.
-The single blue crystal on the ring started glowing—then the remaining clear crystals began to glow and turn blue.
+The three crystals started glowing.

 "I've been able to locate what I believe is the timestamp in all objects."
 He waved his hand slowly to the room.
 "Everything here—everything everywhere has a timestamp.
 All things resonate at a specific frequency.
 All frequencies fall within a specific timestamp.
 Your frequency—your timestamp—determines where you are located in the timeline."
 He held up a crystal.
 "The frequency of these crystals fall outside of any other timestamp I've encountered.
 In fact, they're so far removed from other frequencies that I question whether or not the crystals actually have a timestamp."
 He lifted the crystal slightly higher to better showcase it to Theresa and Samuel.
 "I believe these crystals are timeless."